FOR PARENTS

 However, understanding that healthy boundaries are needed for this experience to be maximized can be helpful.
 In this spirit, we make several recommendations:

-1. Encourage your child to be fully present in their study abroad location.
+Encourage your child to be fully present in their study abroad location.
 While it can be difficult to practice, one of the most valuable gifts families can give their children while they study abroad is permission to be away.
 Students need to know they are loved, and then given freedom to be on their own.
 They should not feel guilty about not calling home, and the family can play an active role in releasing the student to be fully present in their travel location.
-If family and friends expect students to call home or FaceTime each day (or even each week!), it can put a lot of pressure on students as they try to “straddle two continents” by living life in Oxford, Leipzig, or Montevideo while (virtually) living life back home.
+If family and friends expect students to call home or FaceTime each day (or even each week!), it can put a lot of pressure on students as they try to “straddle two continents” by living life in Leipzig, Oxford, or Valencia while (virtually) living life back home.
 Not only can frequent communication with families result in students not being “present,” it often inhibits them from connecting with their immediate community.
 After a while, they can find themselves isolated because they have been sharing their stories with people across the globe rather than with the person next door.
 Therefore, providing space can help your child maximize their learning and take full advantage of the potential of the overseas experience.

-3. Encourage your children to embrace “encounters with difference.”
+Encourage your children to embrace “encounters with difference.”
 Research demonstrates that study abroad experiences produce growth because of “encounters with difference.”
 As students come face-to-face with new ways of viewing the world, new political or economic models, new types of social interactions, and other radically different ways of life as they travel internationally, it can be difficult!
 More dramatically, these experiences can produce cognitive dissonance, causing them to question their basic assumptions about life.
 This process produces deep reflection and forces students out of their provincial worlds.
 Be as supportive as possible in this process, allowing them to grapple with complex questions without “swooping in” to rescue them with a simple answer.

-4. Let your children make their own decisions and learn from them.
+Let your children make their own decisions and learn from them.
 Part of the power of the study abroad experience for students comes from being away from everything familiar (their families, friends, home culture, support structures, and so forth).
 In this new and strange context, they must learn “how to learn.”
 Through trial and error, they gain the skills to navigate various forms of public transportation, communicate in places where they do not know the language, and pick up on cultural norms without being instructed.
 Perhaps even more challenging, students have to make their own decisions about their classes, budgeting, health, and balancing their travel goals and academic goals.
 In this struggle students learn more than information – they gain confidence and skills that will last them a lifetime.
 Unfortunately, and ironically, well-meaning family members can short-circuit this critical learning process by not allowing students to struggle and solve the problems themselves: they sometimes offer to talk to a professor about a child’s academic issue, intervene in their child’s roommate conflict, or take on a child’s discipline case personally.

-We ask to support your child through listening, encourage him/her to be persistent when difficulties are encountered, and offer advice when solicited.
+We ask you to support your child through listening, encourage him/her to be persistent when difficulties are encountered, and offer advice when solicited.
 But allow the student the full weight of responsibility for the issue and solving the issue: in the end, this is the only way real growth can occur.
 Remember, too, that often failures can be even more important than successes in the development process, so help him/her see the value of such occasions.

 Financial

 For costs and program fees, please see the ACU Study Abroad website.
-For other program financial information, please see the Finances section located under “Future Students.
+For other program financial information, please see the Finances section located under “Future Students.”

 Students are encouraged to pack efficiently in their allotted suitcases to bring what they will need for their time abroad.
 Shipping items to countries outside the US is very expensive, and furthermore, the import taxes can be exorbitant once the item(s) arrive.
 Those who desire to send packages to students studying abroad should do so in the following manner.
 If the package contains used items, on the section of the customs form labeled “Detailed Description of Contents,” they should make certain to identify the contents as “used personal items.”
 For example, a list of items might read: “Used personal item: clothing.
 Used personal item: book.
 Used personal item: soap.”
 Then, on the section of the form labeled “Check All That Apply,” check “Other”, and write “used personal items” next to it.
 If these guidelines are followed, it is more likely than not that the package will not be inspected or taxed.